Boss-Man-Dev/vrp_fuel/README.md

 ### Known Issues
 1. if fueling stops while nearby try moving closer to pump.
-2. vehicles other than ground vehicles are affected

 ### Planned Features
 * add Jerry can suppost